You want smart political talk without the meltdowns?

 The United States has been ripped off like no country probably in the history of the world has been ripped off for 45, 50 years.

-And countries have gotten rich by doing that with the United States.
+And countries have gone rich by doing that with the United States.

 We're not going to make that subject to any of the deals.

-So uh the people, and I don't blame those countries, I blame the people that sat at that beautiful desk right behind you, because those people didn't do the job for this country, and they let us uh lose four billion dollars a day on trade.
+So the people, and I don't blame those countries, I blame the people that sat at that beautiful desk right behind you because those people didn't do the job for this country and they let us lose $4 billion a day on trade.

-So uh, but the I don't blame any country, not not the worst of me.
+So, but I don't blame any country, not the worst of them.

 I blame the president of the United States that happened to be sitting where these deals were made.